 Example:

-To filter all objects with outgoing or incoming links of a given type, choose link type or link type respectively from the filter suggestions list.
+To filter all objects with outgoing or incoming links of a given type, choose <link type> or <link type> respectively from the filter suggestions list.

 Similarly, you can filter all objects with a reference origin (see Copy Objects).
 Choose Origin or Copies item respectively from the filter suggestion list.